|

 • you've accomplished in your language learning

-• you recently purchased that you were able to describe in English
+• you recently purchased something that you were able to describe in English

 • you're currently doing well regarding your English language learning